lazerous42/Ascension-of-the-Technomancer/README.md

 * A note about config version numbers ~ The least significant version number applies to config changes only, where that the middle number increments with mod versions.
 Although configs from newer versions of mods won't normally cause issues, there is a small chance so I figured I should mention it just in case.
 The most significant digit indicates a major structural change, i.e. a substantial content change.
 Mixing configs across major version updates is NOT recommended.
 Note all of the earlier releases follow this pattern exactly, but this standard is being maintained now and henceforth.

 ChangeLog
+-- Version 4.3.8
+- Disabled Baublelicious magic items because they have easy recipes.
+This mod should still allow for Botania and Thaumcraft baubles to be consolidated using the entangling items.
+If it doesn't then this mod will be pulled from the load out in a future release
 -- Version 4.3.7
 - Fixed GlobalProperties.cfg from JAS restore after update
 - Added a special thanks section for users who have helped with bug tracking to the introduction page of the FTBUtils guide